Samsung unveils its new foldable phone, the Galaxy Z Flip

 Samsung’s renewed focus on the camera follows other smartphone makers.
 Apple last fall announced the iPhone 11, which offers an additional lens for wider-angle shots and combined multiple shots with software to improve low-light images.
 Google’s Pixel phones also offer a similar low-light feature.

-Samsung’s S phones already offer the wider angle and some features for low-lighting — but Samsung says the new phones will focus on high-resolution photos and the ability to zoom in 30 to 100 times, depending on the model.
+Samsung’s S phones already offer the wider angle and some features for low-lighting.
+But the company says the new phones will focus on high-resolution photos and the ability to zoom in 30 to 100 times, depending on the model.

-The S20 phones are expected to come out in March.
-Samsung didn’t immediately announce prices.
-Last year’s main S10 model went for $900 in the U.S. at launch.
-For all models, Samsung plans to make versions compatible with next-generation cellular networks, known as 5G, though it’s still an early technology that consumers typically won’t need yet.
+The S20 phones go on sale in the U.S. on March 6, and will range in price from $1,000 to $1,400.
+All S20 models will be compatible with next-generation cellular networks,known as 5G, although it’s still an early technology that consumers typically won’t need yet.
+The Z Flip will not work with 5G networks.

 As people packed into San Francisco’s Palace of Fine Arts for Samsung’s launch event, they passed a team taking remote temperatures in the security line, likely a precaution to check for the coronavirus.
 Samsung also offered hand sanitizer stations and face masks inside the event lobby.